IN PERSON: With Christian Knoop – Chief Design Officer For IWC Schaffhausen

 The IWC Portugieser Perpetual Calendar in the new Dune colourway

-“The Portugieser collection really represents the essence of the IWC brand, combining engineering and craftsmanship.
+The Portugieser collection really represents the essence of the IWC brand, combining engineering and craftsmanship.
 The roots of the Portugieser go back to the 1930s when it was created as a wristwatch with marine chronometer precision, so taking a very robust and accurate pocket watch movement and putting this into a wristwatch.
-This resulted in it having a large diameter, while at the same time a very open and precise dial, so these aspects – instrument precision, pure design, and a very technical approach to clarity and readability are still the foundation of everything we do at IWC when it comes to watch design.”
+This resulted in it having a large diameter and a very open dial.
+These aspects – instrument precision, pure design, and a very technical approach to clarity and readability – are still the foundation of everything we do at IWC when it comes to watch design.

 “So, in that sense, the Portugieser was not only the foundation of a collection, but it was also very important to the DNA of the brand.
 Over the years, the Portugieser collection has evolved – integrating more and more complications, and more functions like chronographs, calendars, perpetual calendars and so on.
 But always with the idea in mind to have a very pure and reduced watch with the original instrument precision.”